Access4all/adg/pages/knowledge/screen-readers/how-to-implement/README.md

 ## Giving proper feedback

 A screen reader's cursor is always placed on one single element of a page.
 In contrast to visual perception (that makes it possible to register changes on a two-dimensional computer monitor), the screen reader only ever registers changes regarding this single element it is placed on.
-If you haven't done so yet, go back and read [Screen readers process contents in a linear way](/knowledge/screen-readers/linear-processing).
+If you haven't done so yet, go back and read [Screen readers process contents in a linear way using a cursor](/knowledge/screen-readers/linear-processing-using-cursor).

 So if you change some content on your website, you have to take care that the screen reader will to take notice of it.